dsosd/knights_of_academia_2020_hackathon/README.md

 The **Backend and Frontend** also communicate with the help of HTTP Methods and a Websocket.

-The http server listens on the `localport:8080/api` and the Websocket server listens on `localport:8080`.
+The HTTP server listens on the `localport:8080/api` and the Websocket server listens on `localport:8080`.
 The server also needs to host these frontend files.

 - HTTP Methods

     1. `GET /api/ports`

-        This route sends a JSON body with array of ports to which Arduino is connected on the Computer.
+        This route sends a JSON body with an array of ports to which Arduino is/are connected on the Computer.

     2. `GET /api/connect`

-         > Note: This route requires urlencoded parameter containing the port you want to connect to.
+         > Note: This route requires an URL-encoded parameter containing the port you want to connect to.
 Example, `/api/connect?port=com4`

-        If successfull the route responds with the `id` of board, which we can use for identification on Websocket.
+        If successful the route responds with the `id` of the board, which we can use for identification on Websocket.

     3. `GET /api/boards/id`

-        Here `id` is the Id of board that we get from `/api/connect`.
+        Here `id` is the Id of the board that we get from `/api/connect`.
 Responds with a JSON Body like so

         ```jsonc
             {